Prevenient grace: In Eastern Orthodox theology

+In Orthodoxy, the operation of prevenient grace involves a synergism between God and humanity, closely resembling the Wesleyan concept of prevenient grace.
+Once regenerated, an individual can perform spiritual good but remains reliant on divine grace to guide and precede their actions.

 In Arminian theology

 Classical Arminianism

-Prevenient grace is a concept rooted in Arminian theology.
-Jacobus Arminius affirmed total depravity but believed that prevenient grace enables people to respond to God's offer of salvation:

-"Concerning grace and free will, this is what I teach according to the Scriptures and orthodox consent: Free will is unable to begin or to perfect any true and spiritual good, without grace. …This grace [prævenit] goes before, accompanies, and follows; it excites, assists, operates that we will, and co operates lest we will in vain."
+Prevenient grace is an important concept in Arminian theology.
+Jacobus Arminius affirmed total depravity but believed that prevenient grace enables people to respond to God's offer of salvation: "Concerning grace and free will, this is what I teach according to the Scriptures and orthodox consent: Free will is unable to begin or to perfect any true and spiritual good, without grace. […] This grace [prævenit] goes before, accompanies, and follows; it excites, assists, operates that we will, and co operates lest we will in vain."

 Theologian Robert E. Picirilli writes, quoting Arminius, that: "What Arminius meant by "prevenient grace" was that grace that precedes actual regeneration and which, except when finally resisted, inevitably leads to regeneration.
 He was quick to observe that this "assistance of the Holy Spirit" is of such sufficiency "as to keep at the greatest possible distance from Pelagianism."
+Arminius distinguished between "prevenient" or "preceding" grace that involves a monergistic work of God, and a "subsequent" or "following" grace that involves a synergistic work.